 For example, dry shampoo can pick up the slack.

-There are tinted dry shampoos for brunettes that can mask your roots.
+There are tinted best dry shampoos for brunettes that can mask your roots.

 And leave-conditioner can restore luminosity to dull strands and bounce to curls.

 Step two: moisturize

 Most of the time, damaged hair is extra-dry.

 There are two ways you can hydrate it.

 The first is to switch to sulfate-free shampoo and conditioner.